return42/sphkerneldoc/linux_src_doc/kernel/rcu/srcutree_c.rst

 There are memory-ordering constraints implied by \ :c:func:`synchronize_srcu`\ .
-On systems with more than one CPU, when \ :c:func:`synchronize_srcu`\  returns, each CPU is guaranteed to have executed a full memory barrier since the end of its last corresponding SRCU-sched read-side critical section whose beginning preceded the call to \ :c:func:`synchronize_srcu`\ .
+On systems with more than one CPU, when \ :c:func:`synchronize_srcu`\  returns, each CPU is guaranteed to have executed a full memory barrier since the end of its last corresponding SRCU read-side critical section whose beginning preceded the call to \ :c:func:`synchronize_srcu`\ .
 In addition, each CPU having an SRCU read-side critical section that extends beyond the return from \ :c:func:`synchronize_srcu`\  is guaranteed to have executed a